AnyFetch/anyfetch-handlebars/README.md

 # Anyfetch-Handlebars
 > Visit http://anyfetch.com for details about AnyFetch.

-Inject new helpers in handlebars
+Inject new helpers in handlebars.

 # How to install?

 ```
 npm install
 ```